vExcess/JITLang/README.md

 let num = 1.0; // num is a double
 let num = 1.; // also a double; trailing decimals are allowed
 ```
+If you try implicity casting anything not following the rules above then a type error will be throw.

 ## Classes
-Classes are created in the following format
+Classes are created like so:
 ```
 class Animal {
 	int age = 0; // variable declarations